salsita/node-pg-migrate/docs/src/migrations/index.md

 );
 ```

-#### Type
+### Type

 ```ts
 type Name = string | { schema: string; name: string };
 ```

-### Locking
+## Locking

 `node-pg-migrate` automatically checks if no other migration is running.
 To do so, it uses an
 [advisory lock](https://www.postgresql.org/docs/current/static/explicit-locking.html#id-1.5.12.6.9.2)
 (see [#239](https://github.com/salsita/node-pg-migrate/pull/239)).
-Lock is held for duration of DB session, so if migration scripts hangs up, you need to kill it,
+Lock is held for the duration of DB session, so if migration scripts froze up, you need to kill it,
 before running another migration script.

 ## Migration methods